 This struck fear into the hearts of anyone who was unfortunate enough to encounter her.

 As with all versions of the C-130, the AC-130 was also upgraded too.
 The first of which was the AC-130E of which 11 were completed.
-Then further upgraded to AC-130H specification, these were all retired in 2015.
+They were then further upgraded to AC-130H specification.
+These were all retired in 2015.

 The fourth generation of AC-130 was the U variant known as “Spooky”, which was used right up until August 2019.